 Everyone dreams of backpacking Europe, but when you initially look at countries like the United Kingdom, France, and Norway, the cost of accommodation, food, and activities can be pretty off-setting.
 Plus you’ll probably get to Paris and be greeted by hordes of tourists shoving each other to see the Eiffel Tower.
 Eastern Europe is real, less touristy, and extremely cultural.

-So if you want Europe, but also still want culture, rich history, and affordability try these countries: Poland, Czech Republic, Romania, Slovakia, Hungary, Croatia, Slovenia, and Bulgaria.
+So if you want Europe, but also still want culture, rich history, and budget-friendly cities: Poland, Czech Republic, Romania, Slovakia, Hungary, Croatia, Slovenia, and Bulgaria.

 Not to mention Utah is incredibly underrated compared to its neighbor, Colorado.
 They are very similar in landscape and adventure, but Colorado is much more expensive thanks to the influx of tourists.

-Iceland as a budget country?
+Iceland as a budget destination?
 Isn’t it pretty expensive?

 Groupon Travel Deals